moizalicious/siddhi-json-structs/README.md

 {
   "type*": "update",
   "target*": "",
-  "for": "current events|expired events|all events", // Optional
+  "for": "current events|expired events|all events",
-  "clause": "", // Optional
+  "clause": "",
   "on*": ""
 }
 ```